sarahgoodwin93/wild-swim-scotland/README.md

 This project was developed using [Codeanywhere](https://app.codeanywhere.com/ "Link to Codeanywhere login") at the start until issues with codeanywhere occured.
 It was committed and pushed to GitHub using the Codeanywehere terminals.
 After the issues with codeanywhere the project was moved to [GitPod](https://www.gitpod.io/ "link to gitpod homepage") and continuted from there.
 The projected had deployed at the start so the following is a step by step of how it was first deployed.

+## Cloning The Repository

+To clone the repository using GitHub the following steps were taken:

+1. In the repository, select the "code" tab.
+2. Select "HTTPS" in the dropdown menu.
+3. Click the 'copy URL to dashboard button.
+4. Open your chosen IDE
+5. Create a new workspace and paste in the copied URL
+6. Press enter

 ## Deploying on GitHub Pages

 To deploy this page to Heroku from its Codeanywhere repository, the following steps were taken: